Red Hat Training

 4.8.
 Setting a Nameserver on the Undercloud’s Neutron Subnet

-Overcloud nodes require a nameserver so that they can resolve hostnames through DNS.
+cdn.redhat.com, it is recommended to set a nameserver on the overcloud nodes.
 For a standard overcloud without network isolation, the nameserver is defined using the undercloud’s

 neutron subnet.
 Use the following commands to define nameservers for the environment: